WerWolv/ImHex-Plugin-Template/README.md

     - These folders contain all your source code.
 The `example_plugin.cpp` file contains the entry point for your Plugin
 - `romfs/`: Resource files
     - ImHex Plugins have access to a system called the `romfs`.
 All files you place in this folder are bundled into your plugin and you can access them using the `romfs::` functions.

+ ## License Information

+ The code in this template can be licensed under any license the user chooses to do so.